LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 Taking their order involves asking two questions:

-1. How many donuts do they want to order?
+1. How many donuts do they want to buy?
-2. How much do you want to pay?
+2. How much do you want to pay per donut?

 Finally, inform the user of the total cost of their order.
 Don't forget to include sales-tax, which is, let's say, 5%.